CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

-word_count*               |The number of words within the cleaned document        |integer unique_words*             |A list of the unique words in the cleaned document     |object unique_word_count*        |The number of unique words in the cleaned document     |integer sentiment*                |Score between -1.0 (negative) and 1.0 (positive) indicating overal emotional leaning of lyrics      |float sentiment_category*       |Categorical category based upon sentiment score: very negative, somewhat negative, nuetral, somewhat positive, very positive   |category place_words*              |A list of song part identifiers in the lyrics          |object chorus_count*             |The number of choruses in the song                     |integer verse_count*              |The number of unique words in the cleaned document     |integer
+word_count*               |The number of words within the cleaned document        |integer unique_words*             |A list of the unique words in the cleaned document     |object unique_word_count*        |The number of unique words in the cleaned document     |integer sentiment*                |Score between -1.0 (negative) and 1.0 (positive) indicating overall emotional leaning of lyrics      |float sentiment_category*       |Categorical category based upon sentiment score: very negative, somewhat negative, nuetral, somewhat positive, very positive   |object place_words*              |A list of song part identifiers in the lyrics          |object chorus_count*             |The number of choruses in the song                     |integer verse_count*              |The number of unique words in the cleaned document     |integer